greateidea/orange/README.md

 />
 ```
 ##### disableInitialQuery
-boolean, if you don't want trigger the [fetchDataFunc](#fetchDataFunc) when 'componetDidmount', set it "true".
+Boolean, if you don't want trigger the [fetchDataFunc](#fetchDataFunc) when 'componetDidmount', set it "true".
 ```js
 <FetchDataTable
   ...